tmahmood/taskwarrior-web/README.md

 ## Ports

-`taskwarrior-web` is internally listening on following ports `3000`:
+`taskwarrior-web` is by default internally listening on port `3000`:

 | Port | Protocol | Purpose                          |
 | ---- | -------- | -------------------------------- |